enkore/potstats2/README.rst

 - changing software version.

-Manual invalidation is provided by simply flushing the redis database, or alternatively for lazy folks, ``potstats2-invalidate-cache``.
+Manual invalidation is provided by simply flushing the redis database, or alternatively for lazy folks, ``potstats2-cache invalidate``.

 The Redis DB used for caching is ``0``; DB ``1`` contains some basic statistics.

 Statistics can be accessed through the ``/api/backend-stats`` endpoint, especially if you are using a recent Firefox version, which formats JSON quite nicely by itself.
+Alternatively ``potstats2-cache stats`` does pretty much the same thing sans HTTP.

 Frontend
 --------